Sahil-k1509/AskMeNow/README.md

 - A chat box to send real time messages.
 - A challenge section where user can have rapid fire quiz rounds with each other.

-### Note: All the features, questions, styles/animations are created by the developer 'Sahil Kumar Bairagi' and are subjected to Copyright.
-They are solely created to be used in this project only.
-You may copy them in your projects as well if you wish only after informing the Copyright Holder aka the developer.
-Images and gifs used in the project have been taken from non copyrightable sources on internet and are fair to be used.

 ![Signup Page](readmeImage/signup.png)
 ![Post login Window](readmeImage/poster.png)